foxriver76/ioBroker.denon/README.md

     setState('denon.0.expertCommand', 'ECOON'); // Turns Main Zone ECO mode on
     ```

+* settings.outputMonitor

+   *Select the output monitor of your AVR.
+This state will only be created if your AVR supports two HDMI outputs.
+You can switch the state between:*

+   *0: AUTO --> Auto detection of monitor*

+   *1: 1 --> Outputs signal to monitor 1*

+   *2: 2 --> Outputs signal to monitor 2*

 * zoneMain.sleepTimer / zone2.sleepTimer / zone3.sleepTimer

    *Number-value to read and set the sleep timer for the selected zone.
 The value will be updated in less than 10 seconds.*